domutay/CS151-CalorieTracker/README.md

 ## Team members working on the project report:
 * Bhagyesh Rathi : Creted and wrote the report for the project.
-* Dominic Labutay :
+* Dominic Labutay : Updated UML diagrams.
-* Brendanm Requierme :
+* Brendanm Requierme : Updated Class diagram.

 ## Problem/issue to resolve:
 * People having trouble with dieting/counting their calories